 Net position may serve over time as a useful indicator of the ERS's financial position.
-At December 31, 2021, assets exceeded liabilities by \$6.43 billion.
+At December 31, 2022, assets exceeded liabilities by \$5.53 billion.
 The net position is available to meet ERS' ongoing obligation to participants and their beneficiaries.
-As of December 31, 2021, total net position increased by 13.8% over the prior year.
-The change in net position is primarily attributable to the positive investment return in 2021.
+As of December 31, 2022, total net position decreased by 14.1% compared to the prior year.
+The change in net position is primarily attributable to the decline in investment market value in 2022, along with the market overall.
 Management believes that ERS is in a strong financial position to meet its obligations to the members, retirees, and their beneficiaries.